Agent Skills for Evals and Red Teaming

-The portable skill works with Claude Code and OpenAI Codex.
-It follows the open Agent Skills standard, so it should also work with other compatible tools.
+It follows the open Agent Skills standard, so the skills should also work with other compatible tools.

 Why use a skill?